awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-cross-region.md

                      Type: String
    ```

-1. Under `Mappings`, add the region map\.
+1. Under `Mappings`, add the region map as shown in this example for a mapping named `SecondRegionMap` that maps values for the keys `RegionA` and `RegionB`\.
 Under the `Pipeline` resource, under the `artifactStore` field, add the `artifactStores` map for your new cross\-region action as follows:

    ```
    Mappings: